Reckless driver damages several cars, crashes into house

 Only the driver was injured and sustained minor injuries, according to police.

-The crash prompted a response from the Denver Fire Department, who had to shore up the building hit by the car, according to a spokesperson.
+The crash prompted a response from the Denver Fire Department, which had to shore up the building hit by the car, according to a spokesperson.